BNU-zhu/The-collected-and-outlined-cropland-parcel/README.md

 ## European Parcel data
-the Netherlands, Romania, Lithuania, Germany1, Sweden1, and Denmark <br>
+the Netherlands, Romania, Lithuania, Germany, Sweden, and Denmark <br>
-All plots were collected from the relevant official data released in these countries<br>
+All parcels were collected from the relevant official data released in these countries<br>
 We downloaded the corresponding Google images based on the data's timing<br>
 and processed the vector samples into raster samples<br>
 [aliyun drive](https://www.alipan.com/s/vggjkCV8Xpv)(code:11gk)<br>